Governance at St. George's

 The register enables governors to demonstrate that in spending public money they do not benefit personally from decisions which they make.

-Below you can access Governors' Newsletters to parents and our local community
+Below you can access our most recent Governors' Newsletters to parents and our local community